-Communication used to be a two-way process between two parties: a sender and a receiver exchanging messages.
-To get immediate feedback on what we say as the sender, we measure the reaction of the receiver.
+Digital platforms have changed our way to communicate.
+Communication used to be a two-way process between two parties: a sender and a receiver exchanging messages, and to get immediate feedback on what we say, we measure the reaction of the receiver.
 This usually happens unconsciously and we adapt intuitively.
-In digital communication these instinctive abilities seem to deteriorate.

 Subtle hints – verbal and non-verbal – are there to immediately correct our way of communicating and to appear to others as determined, convincing or clear.
 We also need the skill to know when a person has finished speaking and when it is our turn.
 All this is much more difficult in online meetings than in a real conversation situation.

-So if you feel awkward, misunderstood and drained after a Zoom meeting, you are not alone.
-Especially if you’re female.
+If you feel awkward, misunderstood and drained after a Zoom meeting, you are not alone.

 What if everyone wants to be heard

 Many senders, not so many receivers.
 The skill to listen actively is held in high regard by employers but rare to find.
 It can only be acquired and developed with practice.

 Especially in larger meetings it can be very difficult to be heard at all.
 It is like a flock of birds gathering.
 Each of them wants to be heard, so they all chat louder and more expressively to outdo others and get their message across.